 To maintain your security you have have been logged out from Waitrose Cellar due to no activity.
 Sign in againClose

-Stay classic with a popular favourite,
+Stay classic with a popular

-or try something different with our
+favourite, or try something

 Put all ingredients in a cocktail shaker.
 Shake (without ice), then add ice and shake again.
 Strain into a chilled martini glass.
 Garnish with rosemary